-The skill navigation section in our opinion is much like the strategy section.
+The “Skill” category is very much like the strategy section.

-To put it into better perspective some of the most popular games on this platform like Snake & Run exist under the “Skill Category”.
+To put it into perspective, some of the most popular games on this platform like “Snake” & “Run” exist under the “Skill” category.

 Both of these games also require very little critical thinking skills and ZERO math skills to achieve results.

-The numbers navigation section is the one area that touches on math problems.
+The “Numbers” navigation section is one area of the site that actually touches on math problems.

-Here your student will play games like Crazy Taxi M-12 where you have to know your time’s tables to do well and 2048 where the goal is to get a single square to be 2048.
+Here, your student will play games like Crazy Taxi M-12, where you need to know your multiplication tables to succeed, and “2048,” where the goal is to get a single square to be 2048.
 This requires you to use strong critical thinking skills.

-Below is a gif showing you how 2048.
+Below, is a gif showing you how the “2048” game works.

-The logic games are also very similar to the strategy section we talked about above.
-In fact, I don’t fully understand why they didn’t just place both these games in the same section.
+The “Logic” category games are also very similar to the strategy section we talked about above.
+In fact, I don’t fully understand why they didn’t just combine these sections into one.

-Cool Math Games Bloxorz seems to be one of the most popular games on this website.
+Cool Math Games, “Bloxorz,” seems to be one of the most popular games in this category.